nodes777/gameengine/notes/Chapter7.md

 * To understand the camera abstraction for presenting views into the game world
 * To experience working with multiple cameras in the same game level
 * To appreciate the importance of interpolation configuration for cameras with a specific purpose

+In Camera.configInterpolation, stiffness is keeping the center of camera on object, duration is how smoothly it scrolls to that object.

+## Chapter 7.5 Mouse Input Through Cameras

+Mouse can report information through canvas coordinate space.
+The game engine works in World Coordinate space.
+For game engine to work with mouse inputs, Canvas Space must be transformed to World Coordinate space.

+mouseDCX = mouseX-Vx

+mouseDeltaClickX = mouseClickX - ViewportX

+Device Coordinate (DC) space defines a pixel position within a viewport with offsets measured with respect to the lower-left corner of the viewport.
+DC = pixel space

+mouseWCX = minWCX + (mouseDCX * (WidthWorldCoord/WidthViewport))

+mouseX -> mouseDCX -> mouseWCX

+* To understand the Canvas Coordinate space to WC space transform
+* To appreciate mouse clicks are specific to individual viewports
+* To implement transformation between coordinate spaces and support mouse input